solarslurpi/GrowBuddies/docs/vpdbuddy.md

 # VPDBuddy
 VPDBuddy maintains the ideal [vpd level](https://www.canr.msu.edu/uploads/resources/pdfs/vpd-vs-rh.pdfs) identified in [the vpd chart](vpd_chart) by turning on and off mistBuddy for the right amount of time.
 The method vpdBuddy uses is a [PID controller](https://en.wikipedia.org/wiki/PID_controller).
+It runs as a [systemd service](https://wiki.archlinux.org/title/Systemd#Basic_systemctl_usage) on a Raspberry Pi running the GrowBuddy service.
+Configuration settings are in `growbuddy_settings.json`.

 ## Resources
 I found these resources helpful in my learnings.